getsentry/sentry/.github/ISSUE_TEMPLATE/support_request.md

 ---
 name: ⛔️ Support Question
-description: See https://sentry.io/support for support requests.
+about: See https://sentry.io/support for support requests.

 ---